ThoughtWorksInc/ThoughtWeather-iOS/README.md

+# ThoughtWeather
+This is a simple iOS application that uses CoreLocation to determine the user's location, and then retrieves a weather forecast for that location from https://openweathermap.org/ .

+## Do This First
+You'll need a free API key from https://home.openweathermap.org/users/sign_up .
+After signup, provisioning takes a few minutes, so it's a good idea to start by requesting your key.

+## Tips/Tricks
+To see the weather where you live, it's possible to change the virtual device location: In the Simulator application, simply select Features | Location

 ## The Brief
 ### We'll replace this with a proper README soon :)
 Regarding the project of the 5th day, I was thinking of the cliche weather app.